Multi-Disciplinary Working Group

 These findings will be presented to individual IC Advisory Councils for deliberation and NIH leadership for final decision making.

-Senior Investigator, Kaiser Permanente Washington Health Research Institute, affiliate professor at the Department of Psychiatry, University of Washington
+Senior Investigator, Kaiser Permanente Washington Health Research Institute; Affiliate Professor, the Department of Psychiatry, University of Washington

 Professor and Associate Dean for Research, University of Utah College of Social Work; Director, Center on Mindfulness and Integrative Health Intervention Development; Associate Director of Integrative Medicine-Supportive Oncology, Huntsman Cancer Institute